wp-plugins/events-listing-widget/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed problem with events being removed from listing at wrong time
+* Added new date format MM-DD-YYYY
+* Added option for links not to have hyperlinks

 = 1.1.1 =
 * Added new field to store event URL
 * Widget will attach event URL to event name if present, instead of event page